A Note on Hilbert's "Geometric" Tenth Problem: Introduction

 \section{Introduction}

 It appears to be a well known fact (e.g.\ \cite{denefpaper, pheidaszahidi}) that the diophantine problem for $\fs$ with coefficients in $\mathbb{F}_p$ is solvable.
-This is to say that Hilbert's Tenth Problem over $\fs$ with coefficients in $\mathbb{F}_p$ is solvable, or equivalently that $\ThEp(\fs)$ in the language of rings \textit{without} parameters is decidable.
+This is to say that Hilbert's Tenth Problem over $\fs$ with coefficients in $\mathbb{F}_p$ is solvable, or equivalently that $\ThEp(\fs)$ in the language of rings $\mathcal{L}_r$ \textit{without} parameters is decidable.
 The natural question to subsequently ask is whether Hilbert's Tenth Problem over the fraction field $\fr$ with coefficients in $\mathbb{F}_p$ is similarly solvable.
-As we shall see, it is reasonable to conjecture that, like Hilbert's Tenth Problem over $\Q$, such a decidability question will be answered in the negative.
-One result of $\S \ref{three}$ approximates an answer to this initial question; in $\S \ref{results}$ we prove the following result:
+This is more difficult to answer -- perhaps because in this context, the language of rings has an implicit geometric flavour.